Measuring Our Progress

 Our customers approve of corrugated packaging as a renewable alternative to plastic that, when recycled, prevents waste from entering landfills and oceans, reducing the impact on marine life and the natural world.

 To double the size and profitability of the business

 - Working with major FMCG brands

 - Investing behind fundamental growth drivers

-We target volume growth of at least GDP +1 per cent because we expect to win market share by delivering value to our customers across their supply chain on a multinational basis.
+Like for like (LFL) volume of corrugated box products sold measured by area.
+We target volume growth of at least GDP +1 per cent because we expect to win market share by delivering value to our customers.

 Net debt/EBITDA is a key measure of balance sheet strength and financial stability.

 We focus on cash conversion as part of our wider focus on capital management and maintaining a prudent balance sheet.
-Working capital is a key focus within the business in order that all capital is employed where it can best deliver returns for the business.
+Working capital is a key focus within the business so that all capital is employed to best deliver returns for the company.